AbhiGowdaIndia/Crop-Advisor/README.md

 The models for the project is developed using Deep learning and machine learning.

-The the frontend is developed using Flask framework.
+The project is developed using Flask framework.